jlim262/gptpy2/README.md

-# gpt-py2
+# gptpy2
 gptpy2 is a straightforward socket server, designed to work with python2.
-It enables the sending of messages to clients that are connected to it.
+It enables the sending of messages to [gpt clients](https://github.com/jlim262/gptpy3) that are connected to it.

 ## Prerequisites
 Before beginning, ensure that you have Python 2.7 installed on your system.